KunoichiZ/3OT-NTR-Plugin/README.md

 * Unlimited stamina
 * Unlimited water in Watering Can
 * Infinite mining
+* Have All Food Buffs (w/sped up time and w/slowed time)
 * Year, Day, and Season Modifiers

 Just some notes to be aware of on the Modify House cheats: